-Submit the online Report Student Absence form no later than 8:30 a.m. on the day your child will not be at school to help us ensure they are safe.
+To report your student absent, arriving late, or leaving early, submit the online Report Student Absence form no later than 8:30 a.m. on the day your child will not be at school to help us ensure they are safe.
 This form is at your fingertips via the myLower School webpage, Parent App, and Veracross Parent Portal.
-There is no need to also call the school or email teachers; parent next steps are on the confirmation email.
+There is no need to also call the school and a confirmation email reminds you and your student of any necessary next steps.
+Access to that form is always available and you may submit the form for future, known absences/late arrivals/early dismissals.